TumbleOwlee/modbus-cli-rs/README.md

 Modbus CLI is Rust implementation of a simple and intuative commandline application to interact with or simulate a modbus server.

+If you prefer a GUI application, check out [QModbus](https://github.com/ed-chemnitz/qmodbus/) or similar applications.

 **Goal:** Provide a CLI application that can interact with a modbus server and modbus clients and visualize the status of modbus registers with live updates.

 <p align="center">